-Some gene mutations disturb the protein degradation machinery in the nerve cell, causing the accumulation of toxic proteins leading to cell death.
-Other mutations affect the function of mitochondria, the cellular structures that produce energy.
+Some gene mutations disturb the protein degradation machinery in the nerve cells, causing an accumulation of toxic proteins, leading to cell death.
+Other mutations affect the function of mitochondria, the powerhouses of cells.
 As a result, free radicals produced by mitochondria accumulate, causing nerve cell damage.

 In most cases, protein deposits called Lewy bodies appear in dead or dying nerve cells.
 However, it is unclear whether Lewy bodies cause nerve cell death or if they are formed as a result of cells’ response to the disease.

 Genetics is currently the subject of intense research to better understand the causes of Parkinson’s disease.